doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 -  Alice updates the headline to "Baz", ...
 (POST Request of a Form)

-Now at the last stage of this scenario the blog post has to be read again from the database before Alice's headline can be applied.
+At the last stage of this scenario the blog post has to be read again from the database before Alice's headline can be applied.
 At this point you will want to check if the blog post is still at version 1 (which it is not in this scenario).

-Using optimistic locking correctly, you *have* to add the version as an additional hidden field (or into the SESSION for more safety).
-Otherwise you cannot verify the version is still the one being originally read from the database when Alice performed her GET request for the blog post.
-If this happens you might see lost updates you wanted to prevent with Optimistic Locking.
+In order to correctly utilize optimistic locking, you *must* add the version as hidden form field or, for more security, session attribute.
+Otherwise, you cannot verify that the version at the time of update is the same as what was originally read from the database when Alice performed her original GET request for the blog post.
+Without correlating the version across form submissions, the application could lose updates.

-Example code
+Example Code
 """"""""""""

 The form (GET Request):